inigoflores/lora-packet-forwarder-analyzer/README.md

 It consists of two parts:

-* An installable service that captures packet data and stores it in log files (To Do).
+* An installable service that captures packet data and stores it in log files.
 * A tool to analyze the generated logs

 It currently works on Debian based helium miners.